stat20-summer/website/content/syllabus.md

 **GSIs**:

+-   Qingyi Fang

+    -   Email: qyi_fang\@berkeley.edu

+-   Vaidehi Bulusu

+    -   Email: vaidehi-b\@berkeley.edu

 -   Wayne Wang

     -   Email: whh.bear\@berkeley.edu

--   TBD

--   TBD

-I (Jeremy) and the GSIs (Wayne Wang, TBD) are very excited to have you guys this semester.
+I (Jeremy) and the GSIs are very excited to have you guys this semester.
 We (Jeremy and GSIs) recognize this course is often taken by Berkeley business and economics majors as a prerequisite, so we are excited to learn from your backgrounds.
 We also want to welcome the numerous Visiting Domestic and International Students among us; we hope you enjoy your time in the Bay Area and that this course can be a part of that!
 Our goal is to give you a first foundation in statistics that you can use throughout your careers in whatever field they might be and in life, too.

 The goal of this course is to construct and critique claims made using data.
 The types of claim we will be discussing are: descriptive,